 IF(CreatedById <> null, CreatedDate, null)

-- In this formula, we first check the LastModifiedById field is not null.
+)- In this formula, we first check that the LastModifiedById field is not null.
 If it is, we return the LastModifiedDate.

-- If both the field LastModifiedById and CreatedById are null, we return null.
+- If both the fields LastModifiedById and CreatedById are null, we return null.

 Formula #2